 People with TBIs or PTSD who experience anxiety disorders may also benefit from relaxation therapy or meditation, which soothes their bodies and minds, and creates a peaceful mindset leading up to bedtime.

 Light therapy, or phototherapy, can improve sleep for TBI-related delayed sleep phase syndrome by essentially resetting your 24-hour circadian clock.
 Exposure to bright lights at certain times of the day will stimulate photoreceptors, or parts of the eye most sensitive to light; this often causes patients to fall asleep more easily and sleep later.
 Light therapy boxes are widely available over-the-counter, but you should not resort to this treatment method without approval from your physician.

 Sleep restriction, a form of behavioral therapy, may also work.
 Sleep restriction is essentially controlled sleep deprivation; the philosophy behind this practice is that one’s sleep efficiency (or how well/restorative our sleep is) will improve if they limit the time they spend in bed.
 People undergoing sleep restriction therapy are often asked to keep a sleep diary, in which they record their sleep activities night after night.
-Everyone has different benchmarks, but a good rule-of-thumb is that sleeping should take up at least 85% to 90% of the time you are in bed.
+Everyone has different benchmarks, but a good rule-of-thumb is that sleeping should take up at least 85 percent to 90 percent of the time you are in bed.
 There are some health risks to sleep restriction, so this process should always be supervised.

 In many cases, patients who seek treatment for trauma-related conditions like PTSD will experience improvements in their nightly sleep.
 There are currently a handful of therapies used to treat PTSD, as well as some more experimental methods still being studied and evaluated.
 These include the following: